fgmourao/Gila-Pulse-Generator/README.md

 ** Detailed usage instructions, as well as comprehensive operational constraints and hardware limitations are thoroughly documented in the official user manual.

 ---
+Future Development
+v2.0 — Hardware Timer Architecture

+The current firmware relies on a polling-based timing engine inside loop(), which makes pulse generation susceptible to I2C blocking overhead from the LCD interface (see "Stop-Click Hazard", Manual Section 6).
+A natural evolution would be migrating the pulse engine to a hardware timer ISR, completely decoupling stimulus generation from the UI layer.
+The proposed architecture uses Timer2 in CTC mode to control the output pin via ISR, which preempts all other operations including I2C transactions.
+This would eliminate the "Stop-Click Hazard" by design and improve timing resolution from 4 µs to ~0.5 µs.
+The most viable implementation is a hybrid approach:
+- Timer2 ISR → guaranteed rising edge, independent of loop()
+- Timer1 ISR → falling edge check after pulse_on_us
+- loop()     → UI only (LCD, encoder, menus)
+-
+The primary challenge is the NPS mode, which currently relies on random() and state management inside loop() — neither of which is safely portable to an ISR context without a full rewrite of the stochastic scheduling engine.
+This architectural migration is therefore scoped as a v2.0 effort.

 ## Author